UA NUMI LE FAU

 Next Wave's long running and highly successful Emerging Curators Program provides the most comprehensive development opportunity for young curators in Australia.
 Curators are supported to develop research-driven curatorial projects that span broad fields of practice, with one of five partner organisations including Gertrude Contemporary.

-This exhibition is supported by the Victorian Govenment through Creative Victoria, the City of Melbourne, the Curatorial Practice program at Monash University Art Design and Architecture (MADA), the City of Yarra, the Embassy of France in Australia, the Victorian College of the Arts (VCA), and the Alliance Française de Melbourne.
+This exhibition was supported by the Victorian Govenment through Creative Victoria, the City of Melbourne, the Curatorial Practice program at Monash University Art Design and Architecture (MADA), the City of Yarra, the Embassy of France in Australia, the Victorian College of the Arts (VCA), and the Alliance Française de Melbourne.

 Auslan interpretation on opening night, Friday 6 May, 6pm.
 Wheelchair accessible via the front entrance, 200 Gertrude Street, Fitzroy.